OUR MISSION

 Founder, Principal

-Seeking further advancement in the design field, Michael obtained a Master of Architecture from the University of Pennsylvania’s School of Design.
+Seeking further advancement in the design field, Michael earned an M.Arch. from the University of Pennsylvania’s School of Design in 2009.
 After graduating, he moved to Los Angeles becoming a Studio Director for MADA s.p.a.m., frequently flying to Shanghai to manage the design of projects ranging in scale from public institutions to urban masterplans.
-A true mentorship, Michael acquired his focus on creating innovative and effective design strategies for firm Principal Qingyun Ma, then the Dean of the University of Southern California School of Architecture.
-In Los Angeles, Michael also spent several years working as a Project Architect for the local design firm JFAK, where his experience expanded to include clients such as: UC Santa Barbara, Occidental College, The Taubman Company, Los Angeles Neighborhood Initiative, ALTA Charter Schools, and Icon Venue Group (AEG).
+A true mentorship, Michael acquired his focus on creating innovative and effective design strategies under firm Principal Qingyun Ma, then the Dean of the USC School of Architecture.
+In Los Angeles, Michael also spent several years working as a Project Architect for the local design firm JFAK, where his client experience expanded to include universities, schools, and shopping/lifestyle destinations.

 Active Leadership